vvchebotar/CRUD-note-book/README.md

 #### Deployment
 Deployed on the Apache Tomcat 8.0.491.
-Главная страница : '/welcome' '/home' или просто '/' на выбор.
+Main page : '/welcome' '/home' or '/' for chose.

 #### Database
 database is dropped on every deploy.